Echoes of Little Saigon

 Collecting and Preserving the Cultural History of the Vietnamese Community in Arlington, Virginia

-The following visual narrative about the history of "Little Saigon" in the Clarendon neighborhood of Arlington, Virginia is based on personal interviews with community members from the Vietnamese diaspora, and supplemented by academic and journalistic research.
-We invite you to contribute your own story of Little Saigon at the end.
+The following visual narrative about the history of "Little Saigon" in the Clarendon neighborhood of Arlington, Virginia is based on personal interviews with community members from the Vietnamese diaspora, supplemented by academic and archival research.
+The oral histories and documentary material below were produced in a 2014 graduate studio led by Dr. Elizabeth Morton ; the videos were created by Judd Ullom as an outgrowth of that course.
+Dr. Morton is now actively collecting new oral histories, and we invite you to get in touch to contribute your own story.

 Little Saigon refers to the Vietnamese ethnic enclave in the Clarendon neighborhood of Arlington, Virginia, which served the large refugee population that immigrated after the Fall of Saigon on April 30, 1975.